 Chest Binding, also called Breast Binding, is typically thought of as a gender-affirming practice used to compress or flatten chest tissue (usually the breasts) to make a person’s chest look flatter.

-Even though Chest Binding can help people of any gender to feel more comfortable with the way they look, it’s commonly used by transgender people (although non-binary or gender fluid people may also practice it) to have a more male-like chest appearance.
+Even though Chest Binding can help people of any gender to feel more comfortable with the way they look, it’s commonly used by transgender people (although non-binary or gender fluid people may also practice it) to have a more male-like or more neutral chest appearance.
 It could be used as a structural solution, but it could also be a step in a female-to-male transition.

 Chest Binding is carried out with a so-called Chest Binder (also called Trans Binder, FtM Binder, Binder Bra, or Breast Binder), which is a tight-fitting piece of clothing material characteristically applied to the upper body.
 Binders can be classified roughly into fabric binders, tape binders (kinetic tape or medical tape), sports bras, and compression shirts.